greole/ginkgo-wiki/Tutorial-1:-Getting-Started.md

 If you want to build Ginkgo's unit tests use `-DGINKGO_BUILD_TESTS={ON,OFF}` (default is `ON`).
-The unit tests are based on googletest, and if there is no googletest installation available on your system, the installation process with automatically download and install googletest.
+The unit tests are based on googletest, and if there is no googletest installation available on your system, the cmake build process with automatically download and install googletest.

 To build further examples on the functionality of Ginkgo, use `-DGINKGO_BUILD_EXAMPLES={ON,OFF}` (default is `ON`).

 The option `-DGINKGO_DEVEL_TOOLS={ON,OFF}` (default is `ON`) sets up the build system for development.
-In case you want to implement new algorithms inside Gingko, you should set it to `ON`.
+In case you want to implement new algorithms inside Ginkgo, you *need* set it to `ON`.
 If you only plan to use Ginkgo as a library inside a larger application, you can turn it off.

 To build Ginkgo in Debug mode with these options, the cmake build procedure would be